Zazen Meditation practice

-Three twenty-five minute periods of sitting meditation (zazen) with brief walking meditation (kinhin) between periods.
+Two periods of sitting meditation (zazen) with brief walking meditation (kinhin) between.
+Arrive at 6:30, sitting starts at 6:45.
 Led by senior students, Stephen Bellotti and David Novello.

 David Novello started practice in a Thich Nhat Hanh mindfulness group beginning in the mid-1990s,became a member of the Zen Community of Baltimore/Clare Sangha in 2004, and was a student of Sensei Rose Mary Dougherty and became a senior student there.
 Several years ago he began doing zen koan study with a New York City sangha in the same White Plum lineage, and continues as a member of that group as well.
 David also does two different styles of tai chi.

 If necessary, it is possible to leave early during one of the walking meditation periods.

 If you are interested in joining a morning sitting, please send an email to email@example.com.
 Please do not just show up without being in touch beforehand.
 A one-minute walk away from the Takoma Metro station on the Red Line, directly across Carroll Street from the 7-Eleven.
 Parking behind the church.

 Weekly Wednesday evenings, Silver Spring: 7:15 - 8:45 PM

 Arrive at 6:55 to set up as part of practice.